 UNIVERSITY OF COLORADO - COLORADO SPRINGS

-The University of Colorado in Colorado Springs offers a traditional on campus Master of Arts in Communication program.
+The University of Colorado in Colorado Springs offers an online Master of Arts in Communication program.

 What to Know: The Master of Arts in Communications program allows students to tailor their course of study to fit their professional goals.
 Students are encouraged to develop expertise in either professional communication with an emphasis on organizational communication, leadership and strategic communication or advanced general studies with an emphasis on communication competence in their own particular area of interest.